eclipse/xsemantics/releng/it.xsemantics.buckminster/README.txt

-The projects-platform.cquery is used to materialize the target platform
+The build.cquery is used to materialize the target platform and the projects in the workspace.

-The projects-platform-local.cquery is an example to materialize the target platform using a local eclipse mirror; it relies on local-mirror.properties which defines the base URL for eclipse repositories as eclipse.download=file:${user.home}/eclipsemirror thus, it assumes that the local mirror is in your home in the directory eclipsemirror
+The build-using-local-mirror.cquery is an example to materialize the target platform using a local eclipse mirror; it relies on local-mirror.properties which defines the base URL for eclipse repositories as eclipse.download=file:${user.home}/eclipsemirror thus, it assumes that the local mirror is in your home in the directory eclipsemirror